ut-parla/Parla.py/tutorial/4_data_partitioning_and_automatic_movement/README.md

 # Lesson 4: Data Partitioning and Automatic Movement

-Parla provides partitioners to partition 1-D or 2-D arrays into "logical devices".
+Parla provides partitioners to partition 1-D or 2-D arrays into `logical devices`.
 These partitions can be moved around different (physical) devices *automatically* on demand by the Parla runtime.

-This section introduces how to use the Parla partitioners and the power of automatic data movement.
+This section introduces how to use the Parla partitioners and the automatic data movement.

-The provided script starts from an 1-D random array of length 4 for demostration.
+The provided script starts from an 1-D random array of length 4 for demonstration.

 ```
 data = np.random.rand(4)
 ```

-We are going to do the following things:
+This section presents the following three examples:

-1. Partition the initial array into two parts evenly, placing one on CPU and the other on GPU;
+1. Evenly partition the initial array into two disjointed arrays, placing each to CPU and GPU0, respectively.
-2. Add up the two partitions on GPU without explicit data movement (e.g. using `clone_here`);
+2. Add up the two partitions on GPU0 without explicit data movement.
-3. Same as step 2 on CPU.
+3. Same as the step 2 on CPU.

 For step 1, we first create a Parla partitioner (aka mapper), `LDeviceSequenceBlocked`.
 (For 2-D partitioning, Parla provides partitioners of two schemes, namely `LDeviceGridBlocked` and `LDeviceGridRaveled`.)
 ```
 mapper = LDeviceSequenceBlocked(2, placement=[cpu[0], gpu[0]])
 partitioned_view = mapper.partition_tensor(data)
 ```

 We print out the details (value, type, and residence device) of the partitions.

-Next, we perform the addition on GPU.
+Next, we perform the addition on GPU0.
 ```
 @spawn(task[0], placement=gpu[0])
 def t1():
     sum_on_gpu = partitioned_view[0] + partitioned_view[1]
 ```
-Although we don't explicitly do any data movement operation like `clone_here`, we find that the input partitions are automatically moved to the GPU as `cupy._core.core.ndarray`.
-The result is of the same type on the same device.
-These are verified by subsequent print statements.
+Although we don't explicitly do any data movement operation like `clone_here`, the input partitions are automatically moved to GPU0 as a cupy array.
+The output is also the cupy array allocated on the same device.
+The subsequent print statements show the processes explained above.

-Similarly, without any explicit data movement, we perform the addition on CPU.
+Similarly, without any explicit data movement, we could perform the addition on CPU.
 ```
 @spawn(task[1], dependencies=[task[0]], placement=cpu[0])
 def t2():
     sum_on_cpu = partitioned_view[0] + partitioned_view[1]
 ```
-All the inputs and the output are of type `numpy.ndarray` on CPU.
-We also note that the results of both additions are the same and correct.
+All the inputs and the output are numpy arrays on CPU.

 Example output (values may vary due to random generation):
 ```